Grand Duke and Duchess Reach Pearl Anniversary

 Over the course of their thirty-year marriage, the now-Grand Duke and Duchess of Luxembourg welcomed five children – four sons (Guillaume, Félix, Louis and Sébastien) and one daughter (Alexandra).
 They also have two grandsons, Gabriel and Noah, by their third son, Louis.Luxembourg Royals

-Tagged Congo Diamond Tiara, Grand Duchess Maria Teresa, Grand Duke Henri, Wedding Anniversary.
+Tagged Congo Diamond Tiara, Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Wedding Anniversary.